-- Objective 1: To increase a statewide safety belt usage rate to 90%. - Objective 2: To provide funds to law enforcement agencies that will focus on decreasing the number of persons killed in impaired driving crashes and large truck crash involvement. - Objective 3: To increase by 5% the number of Georgia law enforcement personnel who receive local and national professional training opportunities. - Objective 4: To maintain and strengthen partnerships with all Georgia law enforcement agencies and increase their participation in the Traffic Enforcement Networks by 10%. - Objective 5: To increase by 10% the number of corporate partners who provide support for the Governor's Office of Highway Safety's law enforcement project. - Objective 6: To create and implement public information and education strategies for the purpose of increasing public awareness of highway safety and law enforcement initiatives that reduce traffic crashes, injuries and fatalities statewide.
+- Objective 1: To increase a statewide safety belt usage rate to 90%. - Objective 2: To maintain and strengthen partnerships with all Georgia law enforcement agencies and increase their participation in the Traffic Enforcement Networks by 5%. - Objective 3: To increase by 5% the number of corporate partners who provide support for the Governor's Office of Highway Safety's law enforcement project. - Objective 4: To create and implement public information and education strategies for the purpose of increasing public awareness of highway safety and law enforcement initiatives that reduce traffic crashes, injuries and fatalities statewide. - Objective 5: To maintain at least 75% of Georgia Law Enforcement Agencies reporting enforcement data on the GOHS Online Reporting System.